Battle of Thermopylae: Aftermath

 The fame of Thermopylae is thus principally derived not from its effect on the outcome of the war but for the inspirational example it set.
 Thermopylae is famous because of the heroism of the doomed rearguard, who, despite facing certain death, remained at the pass.
 Ever since, the events of Thermopylae have been the source of effusive praise from many sources: "Salamis, Plataea, Mycale and Sicily are the fairest sister-victories which the Sun has ever seen, yet they would never dare to compare their combined glory with the glorious defeat of King Leonidas and his men".
 A second reason is the example it set of free men, fighting for their country and their freedom:

 So almost immediately, contemporary Greeks saw Thermopylae as a critical moral and culture lesson.
 In universal terms, a small, free people had willingly outfought huge numbers of imperial subjects who advanced under the lash.
 More specifically, the Western idea that soldiers themselves decide where, how, and against whom they will fight was contrasted against the Eastern notion of despotism and monarchy—freedom proving the stronger idea as the more courageous fighting of the Greeks at Thermopylae, and their later victories at Salamis and Plataea attested.
-While this paradigm of "free men" outfighting "slaves" can be seen as a rather sweeping overgeneralization (there are many counter-examples), it is nevertheless true that many commentators have used Thermopylae to illustrate this point.
+While this paradigm of "free men" outfighting "slaves" can be seen as a rather sweeping overgeneralisation (there are many counter-examples), it is nevertheless true that many commentators have used Thermopylae to illustrate this point.

 Militarily, although the battle was actually not decisive in the context of the Persian invasion, Thermopylae is of some significance on the basis of the first two days of fighting.
 The performance of the defenders is used as an example of the advantages of training, equipment, and good use of terrain as force multipliers.

 Legacy

 Monuments

 There are several monuments around the battlefield of Thermopylae.
-One of which is a statue of King Leonidas I, portrayed as bearing a spear, and shield.
+One is a statue of King Leonidas I, portrayed as bearing a spear and shield.